TheDarkSkyXD/PlayListify/docs/tests/master_acceptance_test_plan.md

     *   The selected song starts playing.
     *   The playback controls are functional and allow the user to control the playback of the song.
     *   The song playback progress is displayed.

-### Test Case 5: User Profile Management

-*   **Description:** Verify that users can manage their profile information.
-*   **Preconditions:** The user is logged in to the application.
-*   **Steps:**
-    1. Navigate to the user profile page.
-    2. Edit the user profile information (e.g., username, email, password).
-    3. Save the changes.
-    4. Verify that the user profile information is updated.
-*   **AI-Verifiable Completion Criteria:**
-    *   The user profile information is updated in the database.
-    *   The updated user profile information is displayed on the user profile page.

 ## Test Environment